Donald M. Lloyd-Jones, MD, ScM, FAHA

-Dr. Donald Lloyd-Jones serves as president-elect of the American Heart Association (AHA) for FY2020-2021.
-Among the world’s most highly regarded experts in cardiovascular disease prevention and epidemiology, his volunteer leadership has had a profound impact on the Association’s efforts to improve patient outcomes and create healthier communities across the nation.
+Dr. Donald Lloyd-Jones is president of the American Heart Association (AHA) for 2021-22.
+Among the world’s most highly regarded experts in cardiovascular disease prevention and epidemiology, his volunteer leadership since 1997 has had a profound impact on the Association’s efforts to improve patient outcomes and create healthier communities across the nation.

-A volunteer since 1997, Dr. Lloyd-Jones currently serves as the Chairperson of the Committee on Scientific Sessions Program and is a member of the Science Advisory & Coordinating Committee.
-He has provided invaluable guidance as a Science Advisor to the AHA’s CEO Roundtable and as the President of the Midwest Affiliate and the Workplace Health Steering Committee July 2015 – June 2017
+As President, Dr. Lloyd-Jones is the chief volunteer scientific and medical officer of the AHA responsible for the oversight of all medical, scientific and public health matters and related public policy.
+He presides over the Association’s Science Advisory & Coordinating Committee and is a past chairperson of the Committee on Scientific Sessions Program.
+He has provided invaluable guidance as a Science Advisor to the AHA’s CEO Roundtable and as the President of the Midwest Region and the Workplace Health Steering Committee from 2015 – 17

 In the Chicago area, Dr. Lloyd-Jones has been a passionate supporter of numerous AHA advocacy efforts, including a successful campaign to implement a sweetened beverage tax in Cook County.
 He has authored or co-authored more than 350 peer-reviewed articles and is included in Thomson-Reuters’s prestigious list of the world’s 1% most frequently cited scientific authors.

 In 2017, Dr. Lloyd-Jones was honored as American Heart Association Physician of the Year.